Religion

 DONATE-THE-PLATE

 Once each month, we donate our Sunday offering to local organizations that serve the community.
 Many local and national nonprofits have received our monthly collections.
-In 2022, the children and youth of the church vote each month to choose the recipient from a list of potential charities.
+Collections for March 2025 will be going to the Black Mental Health Initiative.
+Click here to donate to this cause.DRUUMM

 ANTI-RACISM RESOURCES